48 Hours in Bozeman, MT: Fun Things to Do

 Relax at your campground or hotel and before heading out for the evening.

-Other great downtown dinner spots: Copper Bar and Grill, Urban Kitchen, Tanoshii
+Other great downtown dinner spots: Tutti Bene, Copper Bar and Grill, and Urban Kitchen

-Other great downtown cocktail bars: Open Range, Brigade, PLONK
+Other great downtown cocktails: Open Range, Brigade, PLONK

 Return to your hotel or campground for the evening.